gmikeatencio/Homework4final/class-content/02-html-css-bootstrap-three-days/2-Homework/Instructions/homework-instructions.md

 2. Install the Bootstrap theme and add your portfolio content.
   * Be sure to leave space for your future projects.

+After compleing either option follow the following steps to deploy to heroku:

 3. Create the `index.php` and `composer.json` inside `assignment2`
   * Make sure you have `<?php include_once("yourFileNameHere"); ?>` and `{}` for those files.